tskit-dev/msprime/docs/tutorial.rst

 Multiple loci
 *************

 Simulating the history of a single locus is a very useful, but we are most often interesting in simulating the history of our sample across large genomic regions under the influence of recombination.
 The ``msprime`` API is specifically designed to make this common requirement both easy and efficient.
-Throughout ``msprime`` we use the term locus to refer to a non-recombining strech of sequence.
+Throughout ``msprime`` we use the term locus to refer to a non-recombining stretch of sequence.
 Recombination occurs between loci but never within loci.
 It is often most straightforward to regard a single base pair as a 'locus'.
 In ``msprime`` we support up to :math:`2^{32}` loci, which is sufficient to represent all but the very largest of known chromosome sizes.

-**TODO** explain recombination rate.
-This is the same as used in ``ms`` but we do not multiply by the number of loci.
+See the :ref:`sec-api` for a discussion of the precise recombination model used.

 We simulate the trees across over a number of loci using the :func:`msprime.simulate()` function::

     >>> tree_sequence = msprime.simulate(
-    >>>     5, num_loci=10, scaled_recombination_rate=0.1, random_seed=19)
+    ...
+5, num_loci=10, scaled_recombination_rate=0.1, random_seed=19)
-    >>> for tree in tree_sequence.sparse_trees():
+    >>> for tree in tree_sequence.trees():
-    >>>     print(tree.get_interval(), str(tree), sep="\t")
+    ...     print(tree.get_interval(), str(tree), sep="\t")
-    (0, 6)  {1: 9, 2: 8, 3: 8, 4: 7, 5: 7, 7: 9, 8: 10, 9: 10, 10: 0}
+    (0, 5)  {1: 7, 2: 6, 3: 7, 4: 10, 5: 6, 6: 8, 7: 8, 8: 10, 10: 0}
-    (6, 10) {1: 9, 2: 6, 3: 10, 4: 6, 5: 7, 6: 7, 7: 9, 9: 10, 10: 0}
+    (5, 10) {1: 7, 2: 6, 3: 7, 4: 9, 5: 6, 6: 9, 7: 10, 9: 10, 10: 0}

 In this example, we simulate the history of our sample of 5 individuals over 10 loci, with a scaled recombination rate of 0.1 between adjacent